Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

 \subsection{Discussion}

+We found that interstitial warnings have a strong effect on user behavior, confirming our laboratory study results (\hyperref[item:crowdRQ1]{RQ1}).

-This study replicated the strong behavioral effect of interstitial disinformation warnings that we observed in the laboratory study.
-We also demonstrated that it is possible to design interstitial disinformation warnings that effectively inform users that a website may contain disinformation.
-Conveying that a website may contain disinformation is a necessary step in prompting users to think critically about the website's trustworthiness.
-Past studies have shown that critical thinking is among the most important predictors of a user's ability to correctly judge the accuracy of information~\cite{pennycook2019fighting,pennycook2019lazy}.
+The results for warning informativeness were inconclusive (\hyperref[item:crowdRQ2]{RQ2}).
+We demonstrated that interstitial disinformation warnings can effectively inform users that a website may contain disinformation; we identified warning designs that scored well on average for informing participants.
+Conveying that a website may contain disinformation can prompt users to think critically about the website's trustworthiness, and critical thinking is an important predictor of a user's ability to correctly judge the accuracy of information~\cite{pennycook2019fighting,pennycook2019lazy}.
+We did not, however, find evidence that informative warnings have a greater effect on user behavior than uninformative warnings.

-Our instrument, however, did not measure a significant difference in effect between informative and uninformative warnings.
-This suggests that the behavioral effects we observed may not be strongly associated with comprehension of the warning's message or use of critical thinking.
-If informativeness is not the key causal factor in changing behaviors, then warnings are not achieving the intended goal of helping users make informed decisions.
-Future work will need to consider how to develop warnings that do achieve this goal.
+The results for warnings conveying a risk of harm were similarly inconclusive (\hyperref[item:crowdRQ3]{RQ3}).
+We found that warning design can effectively convey a risk of harm, but we did not find evidence that better conveying a risk of harm affects~user~behavior.

-As we found that neither informativeness or fear of harm explained the warnings' behavioral effects, we hypothesize that the friction and inconvenience introduced by the warning may be important causal factors.
-We established evidence for this theory in our laboratory study (Section~\ref{subsubsec:lab-mechanisms}), although we did not test it in the crowdworker study.
+We hypothesize that the user experience friction introduced by interstitial warnings may be an important causal factor for changes in user behavior.\footnote{Another possible explanation is a substitution effect in our analysis.
+The uninformative warnings we examine, for example, could be effective at conveying risk of harm.
+Future work on the role of friction in disinformation warnings could also shed light on this issue.} We found evidence for friction as a mechanism of effect in our laboratory study (Section~\ref{subsubsec:lab-mechanisms}), but we did not test the theory in the crowdworker study.

+Our results for \hyperref[item:crowdRQ1]{RQ1} and \hyperref[item:crowdRQ2]{RQ2} pose a possible speech dilemma: interstitial disinformation warnings can effectively inform users, but whether a user is informed may have little relation to how they behave in response to warnings.

+Finally, we did not find evidence that partisanship moderates warning perceptions or behaviors (\hyperref[item:crowdRQ4]{RQ4}).
+Figure~\ref{fig:outcomes} shows that warning scores were generally similar for liberal and conservative participants, and Table~\ref{tbl:mturkresults} shows that CTRs and AVRs were also close between the groups.

-\paragraph{Limitations} There may have been moderator variables we did not measure that affected the relationship between warning perception and behavioral changes.
-User interviews and detailed qualitative surveys, like those we conducted in our laboratory study, can help surface these variables, but these methods are difficult in a crowdworker setting.
+\paragraph{Limitations} There may be variables we did not measure that moderate the relationships between warning designs, participant perceptions, and behavior.
+Detailed qualitative methods, like in our laboratory study, can surface these variables---but are challenging to implement in a crowdworker study.